w3c/webrtc-extensions/explainer.md

 ##### [Alternative 2] Audio Timing Header Extension

 In WebRTC, [video-timing](https://github.com/webrtc/webrtc-org/blob/gh-pages/experiments/rtp-hdrext/video-timing/index.md) has been proposed as an experimental RTP header extension.
-We reject the idea of reusing it for audio or adding an audio version of it, since it has a duration-based design that requires its header extension to be sent with every frame, hence consuming significantly more bandwidth than our timestamp-based design.
+We rejected the idea of reusing it for audio or adding an audio version of it, since it has a duration-based design that requires its header extension to be sent with every frame, hence consuming significantly more bandwidth than our timestamp-based design.

 ##### [Alternative 3] [RFC5484]: SMPTE Time-Code

-We reject the proposal in [RFC5484] to use SMPTE time-codes.
+We rejected the proposal in [RFC5484] to use SMPTE time-codes.
 It seems needlessly complex for our use cases.
 It would also only help us solve the desynchronization metric problem, and not provide us with a solution for a one-way delay metric.

 ##### [Alternative 4] [RFC6051]: Rapid Synchronisation of RTP Flows

-We reject the proposals in [RFC6051] since they cannot overcome the problem of synchronizing beyond mixers.
+We rejected the proposals in [RFC6051] since they cannot overcome the problem of synchronizing beyond mixers.
 The extended version of abs-capture-time does however borrow design elements from the RFC’s In-Band Delivery of Synchronisation Metadata section.

 #### Stakeholder Feedback / Opposition